Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Belief

-A Belief is a specialized data structure containing a Peer's combined view of what other Peers are communicating with respected to the Consensus Algorithm.
+A Belief is a specialised data structure containing a Peer's combined view of what other Peers are communicating with respected to the Consensus Algorithm.

 ## Belief Merge Function

-A specialized function that can be used to merge beliefs from different Peers.
+A specialised function that can be used to merge beliefs from different Peers.

 Each Peer runs a Belief Merge function as part of the Consensus Algorithm.